mjstrasser/mjstrasser.github.io/_posts/2019-02-14-capturing-multipart-paths-in-spring-controller.md

 tags: spring java
 ---

-I recently worked on a Spring Boot application that stores and works with Swagger files.
+A while back I worked on a Spring Boot application that stores and works with Swagger files.
 It has a controller that needs to capture file paths at the end of request URIs.

-We need to extract three variables: `project`, `repo` and `path`.
+We need to extract three variables: `project`, `repo` and `path`, where `path` may traverse multiple layers.
 Some examples:

 | URI | project | repo | path |
 |-----|---------|------|------|